ponylang/ponylang-mode/CONTRIBUTING.md

 Be sure to keep your PR to a single change.
-If you are working on multiple changes, make sure they are each on their own branch and that before creating a new branch that you are on the master branch (others multiple patterns might end up in your pull request).
+If you are working on multiple changes, make sure they are each on their own branch and that before creating a new branch that you are on the main branch (others multiple patterns might end up in your pull request).
 Each PR should be for a single logical change.
 We request that you create a good commit messages as laid out in ['How to Write a Git Commit Message'](http://chris.beams.io/posts/git-commit/).